Louis I of Hungary: Neapolitan campaigns (1345–1350)

 The arrival of the Black Death forced Louis to leave Italy in May.
 He made Ulrich Wolfhardt governor of Naples, but his mercenaries did not hinder Joanna I and her husband from returning in September.
-Louis, who had signed a truce for eight years with Venice on 5 August, sent new troops to Naples under the command of Stephen Lackfi, Voivode of Transylvania, in late 1349.
+Louis, who had signed a truce for eight years with Venice on 5 August, sent new troops to Naples under the command of Stephen I Lackfi, Voivode of Transylvania, in late 1349.
 Lackfi reoccupied Capua, Aversa and other forts that had been lost to Joanna I, but a mutiny among his German mercenaries forced him to return to Hungary.
 The Black Death had meanwhile reached Hungary.
 The first wave of the epidemic ended in June, but it returned in September, killing Louis's first wife, Margaret.
 Louis also fell ill, but survived the plague.
 Although the Black Death was less devastating in the sparsely populated Hungary than in other parts of Europe, there were regions that became depopulated in 1349, and the demand for work force increased in the subsequent years.

 Louis proposed to renounce the Kingdom of Naples if Clement dethroned Joanna.
 After the pope refused, Louis departed for his second Neapolitan campaign in April 1350.
 He suppressed a mutiny that occurred among his mercenaries while he and his troops were waiting for the arrival of further troops in Barletta.
 While marching towards Naples, he faced resistance at many towns because his vanguards, which were under the command of Stephen Lackfi, had become notorious for their cruelty.

 During the campaign, Louis personally led assaults and climbed city walls together with his soldiers, endangering his own life.
 While besieging Canosa di Puglia, Louis fell into the moat from a ladder when a defender of the fort hit him with a stone.
 He dove into a river without hesitation to save a young soldier who was swept away while exploring a ford upon his order.
 An arrow pierced Louis's left leg during the siege of Aversa.
 After the fall of Aversa to Hungarian troops on 3 August, Queen Joanna and her husband again fled from Naples.
 However, Louis decided to return to Hungary.
 According to the contemporaneous historian Matteo Villani, Louis attempted to "leave the kingdom without losing face" after he had run out of money and experienced the resistance of the local population.

 To celebrate the Jubilee of 1350, Louis visited Rome during his journey back to Hungary.
 He arrived in Buda on 25 October 1350.
-With the mediation of the Holy See, the envoys of Louis and Queen Joanna's husband, Louis of Taranto, signed a truce for six months.
+With the mediation of the Holy See, the envoys of Louis and Queen Joanna's husband, Louis I of Naples, signed a truce for six months.
 The pope promised Louis that the queen's role in her husband's murder would again be investigated, and he ordered her to pay 300,000 gold florins as a ransom for the imprisoned Neapolitan princes.